NeuroTechX/ntx_slack_archive/_montreal.md

  >I'm ordering cognionics electrodes (<http://cognionics.com/index.php/technology>).
 I got a quote for 25$ each, if anyone wants some, now is the time, you won't get them for a cheaper price.
 Let me know very quickly.

+6/5/2017 4:55 PM

+ **naoto** :

+ >fred-simard: I just received my OpenBCI :slightly_smiling_face: do you think these electrodes will work with OpenBCI?